pkliui/image-processing/image-and-video-processing/week1-image-quantisation-filtering-and-rotation/week1-image-quantisation-filtering-and-rotation.md

     Populating the interactive namespace from numpy and matplotlib

-# **My solutions to exercises in course "Image and Video Processing" by Prof. Guillermo Sapiro, Duke University.**
+# **Solutions to exercises in course "Image and Video Processing" by Prof. Guillermo Sapiro, Duke University.**

 #### Week 1 exercises: Bit down-conversion, Spatial averaging and box filters, Image rotation and Downsampling